- Understanding aviation noise

 Roadmap research & National programmes

 In economically advanced countries, the research is monitored through several sets of roadmaps.
-For instance, aircraft or engine manufacturers have their proprietary technological roadmaps providing information on past achievements and expected steps forward.
+For instance, aircraft or engine manufacturers have technological roadmaps providing information on past achievements and expected steps forward.
 Most of the time, these technical roadmaps are expressed in Technological Readiness Levels (TRL), a scale intending to measure progress from the first laboratory research to the final commercialisation of products or concepts.

 Some countries do their best to coordinate their stakeholders' efforts – manufacturers, research and technologies organisations, small & medium enterprises or universities – through national programmes.
 These programmes must not be seen as rigid organisations, firstly because each of the aforementioned bodies may have its priorities and secondly because the process must leave a certain amount of creativity for the sake of efficiency.
 However, research agencies' mutual exchanges between experts and financial incitements help fill the gaps between needs and achievements on noise technologies.